 That being said, it is also possible that larger investments from the corporate world takes WordPress in a direction we don’t recognize.
 For example, there may be pressure from an investor to sell its services through the Jetpack plugin, thus giving them an outsized influence and potentially quieting competitors.

 Again, this is not intended to vilify anyone or make accusations of bad intentions.
-However, it is a question that needs answered.
+However, it is a question that needs to be answered.

 If that plugin goes by the wayside, it affects more than just its author.
 It goes all the way down the line to designers who are selling clients on a particular solution to help them achieve their goals.